Skip to content

 Tab thru menu links.
 Enter key for site map

 Welcome to the Division of Student Affairs at Appalachian State University!
-The Division of Student Affairs is comprised of 17 areas and offers a number of Graduate Assistantship positions.
+The Division of Student Affairs is comprised of 25 different areas and offers a number of Graduate Assistantship positions.
 In addition, Student Affairs partners with other offices at the University who benefit from having graduate assistants with a strong commitment and passion for student contact and engagement.

-Student Affairs at Appalachian State University integrates both in-class and out-of-class experiences of students.
+Student Affairs at Appalachian State University integrates both in-class and out-of-class experiences for students.
 These educational efforts are directed at developing both intellect and character of students.
-To accomplish this, the University makes available a wide range of educational experience through programs and activities that complement and support the academic experience in the classroom.
+To accomplish this, the University makes available a wide range of educational experiences through programs and activities that complement and support the academic experience in the classroom.
 Although the primary focus of these activities is to advance student learning, they also provide needed services, support, and recreational opportunities to help students meet the challenges of college and to enhance the quality of student life.
 The Division of Student Affairs has been organized to help accomplish these aspects of the University's mission.
-Student life is the focus of the programs and activities of the Division.
+Student life and well-being is the focus of the programs and activities of the Division.

 Graduate school deadlines are February 1st, April 1st and July 1st, but these deadlines vary by department.